 For many potential entrepreneurs eager to start their own business, there are usually at least three reasons they cannot possibly do so right now.
 And at the top of that list is often the perceived cost of starting that new business—which they can’t possibly afford.

 While it’s certainly true that every new business comes with some level of expenses, you don’t actually need a million dollars from the friendly neighborhood venture capitalist to build your own business.
-According to a survey by global freelancing platform, PeoplePerHour, 80% of entrepreneurs surveyed started their business with less than £4,000 ($5,200).
+According to a Census data, more than 40 percent of all small businesses started their business for under $5,000.

 A very important step when drafting your list of startup costs is determining which items are necessary parts of your fledgling company—and which you can do without.
 By starting small and thinking outside the box, a savings-savvy entrepreneur can make his or her dream business an affordable reality.

 1. Skip the Traditional Office

 Fortunately for many just starting out, one of the most expensive items on the list of business needs is also one of the most flexible: office space.
 Before you run out and spend $30 a square foot or more on commercial office space, you should consider if you really need it at all.

 Regardless of any fanciful dreams of a penthouse suite in the posh business district, the truth is your average new business simply may not benefit from renting a large space.
 Depending on the size and nature of your new venture, it can likely be run out of your home for at least the first few months, if not significantly longer.

 Additionally, with a wide variety of ways to communicate and share files remotely, you may even be able to forgo the pricey rented offices indefinitely.
 A recent Gallup survey shows approximately 43% of U.S. workers spent at least some portion of their time working remotely, and the trend is gaining traction around the globe.